Hemet

 Hemet has a semi-arid climate (climate classification: BSh) with mild winters and very hot, very dry summers.

 The 2010 United States Census reported that Hemet had a population of 78,657.
 The population density was 2,824.6 inhabitants per square mile (The racial makeup of Hemet was 53,259 (White (Non-Hispanic White), 5,049 (African American, 1,223 (Native American, 2,352 (Asian, 284 (Pacific Islander, 12,371 (from other races, and 4,119 (from two or more races.
-Hispanic or Latino of any race were 28,150 persons (census reported that 78,043 people (of the population) lived in households, 155 (lived in non-institutionalized group quarters, and 459 (were institutionalized.
+There were 28,150 residents of Hispanic or Latino origin, of any race (census reported that 78,043 people (of the population) lived in households, 155 (lived in non-institutionalized group quarters, and 459 (were institutionalized.

 There were 30,092 households, out of which 9,700 (had children under the age of 18 living in them, 13,174 (were opposite-sex married couples living together, 4,349 (had a female householder with no husband present, 1,623 (had a male householder with no wife present.
 There were 2,002 (unmarried opposite-sex partnerships, and 208 (same-sex married couples or partnerships.
 9,119 households (were made up of individuals, and 5,754 (had someone living alone who was 65 years of age or older.
 The average household size was 2.59.
 There were 19,146 families (of all households); the average family size was 3.24.

-The population was spread out, with 20,340 people (under the age of 18, 6,814 people (aged 18 to 24, 17,323 people (aged 25 to 44, 16,776 people (aged 45 to 64, and 17,404 people (who were 65 years of age or older.
+There were 20,340 people (under the age of 18, 6,814 people (aged 18 to 24, 17,323 people (aged 25 to 44, 16,776 people (aged 45 to 64, and 17,404 people (who were 65 years of age or older.
 The median age was 39.0 years.
 For every 100 females, there were 88.9 males.
 For every 100 females age 18 and over, there were 84.3 males.

 There were 35,305 housing units at an average density of 1,267.8 unitsper square mile (units/km2), of which 18,580 (were owner-occupied, and 11,512 (were occupied by renters.
 The homeowner vacancy rate was 5.0%; the rental vacancy rate was 17.5%.
 45,459 people (of the population) lived in owner-occupied housing units and 32,584 people (lived in rental housing units.